Damascus: Umayyad and Abbasid periods

+On 24 November 847, a multiple earthquake struck and destroyed Damascus, killing about 70,000 people.

-Ahmad ibn Tulun, a dissenting Turkish governor appointed by the Abbasids, conquered Syria, including Damascus, from his overlords in 878–79.
-In an act of respect for the previous Umayyad rulers, he erected a shrine on the site of Mu'awiya's grave in the city.
-Tulunid rule of Damascus was brief, lasting only until 906 before being replaced by the Qarmatians who were adherents of Shia Islam.
-Due to their inability to control the vast amount of land they occupied, the Qarmatians withdrew from Damascus and a new dynasty, the Ikhshidids, took control of the city.
-They maintained the independence of Damascus from the Arab Hamdanid dynasty of Aleppo and the Baghdad-based Abbasids until 967.
+Ahmad ibn Tulun, a dissenting Turkish wali appointed by the Abbasids, conquered Syria, including Damascus, from his overlords in 878–79.
+Out of respect for the Umayyad rulers, he erected a shrine on the site of Mu'awiya's grave.
+Tulunid rule of Damascus was brief, lasting only until 906 before being replaced by the Qarmatians, who adhered to Shia Islam.
+Due to their inability to control the vast land they occupied, the Qarmatians withdrew from Damascus and a new dynasty, the Ikhshidids, took control of it.
+They maintained the independence of Damascus from the Arab Hamdanid dynasty of Aleppo 967.
 A period of instability in the city followed, with a Qarmatian raid in 968, a Byzantine raid in 970, and increasing pressures from the Fatimids in the south and the Hamdanids in the north.

-The Shia Fatimids gained control in 970, inflaming hostilities between them and the Sunni Arabs of the city who frequently revolted.
-A Turk, Alptakin drove out the Fatimids five years later, and through diplomacy, prevented the Byzantines during the Syrian campaigns of John Tzimiskes from attempting to annex the city.
-However, by 977, the Fatimids under Caliph al-Aziz, wrested back control of the city and tamed Sunni dissidents.
-The Arab geographer, al-Muqaddasi, visited Damascus in 985, remarking that the architecture and infrastructure of the city was "magnificent", but living conditions were awful.
+The Shia Fatimids gained control in 970, inflaming hostilities between them and the city's Sunni Arabs, who frequently revolted.
+The Turk Alptakin drove out the Fatimids five years later, and through diplomacy, prevented the Byzantines during the Syrian campaigns of John Tzimiskes from attempting to annex the city.
+But by 977, the Fatimids under Caliph al-Aziz wrested control of the city back and tamed Sunni dissidents.
+The Arab geographer al-Muqaddasi visited Damascus in 985, remarking that the architecture and infrastructure of the city were "magnificent" but living conditions were awful.
 Under al-Aziz, the city saw a brief period of stability that ended with the reign of al-Hakim (996–1021).
-In 998, hundreds of Damascus' citizens were rounded up and executed by him for incitement.
-Three years after al-Hakim's mysterious disappearance, the Arab tribes of southern Syria formed an alliance to stage a massive rebellion against the Fatimids, but they were crushed by the Fatimid Turkish governor of Syria and Palestine, Anushtakin al-Duzbari, in 1029.
-This victory gave the latter mastery over Syria, displeasing his Fatimid overlords, but gaining the admiration of Damascus' citizens.
-He was exiled by Fatimid authorities to Aleppo where he died in 1041.
+In 998, he executed hundreds of Damascus citizens for incitement.
+Three years after his mysterious disappearance, a rebellion began in southern Syria against the Fatimids but was stifled by the Fatimid Turkish governor of Syria and Palestine, Anushtakin al-Duzbari, in 1029.
+This victory gave him mastery over Syria, displeasing his Fatimid overlords but gaining the admiration of Damascus's citizens.
+He was exiled by Fatimid authorities to Aleppo, where he died in 1041.
 From that date to 1063, there are no known records of the city's history.
-By then, Damascus lacked a city administration, had an enfeebled economy, and a greatly reduced population.
+By then, Damascus lacked a city administration and had an enfeebled economy and a greatly reduced population.